Security Risk Assessments

 Achieve Compliance with a Security Risk Assessment

-HALOCK’s cyber security risk assessment method is based upon Duty of Care Risk Analysis Standard (DoCRA).
+HALOCK’s cybersecurity risk assessment method is based on the Duty of Care Risk Analysis Standard (DoCRA).
 This method helps organizations determine whether they apply safeguards that appropriately protect others from harm while presenting a reasonable burden to themselves.
-This method helps establish if an organization has practiced “due care” in implementing their risk strategy.
+This method helps establish if an organization has practiced “due care” in implementing its risk strategy.

-HALOCK guides clients through a complete risk assessment for cyber security so they can identify what parts of their organizations they must prioritize to address compliance, social responsibility, and security.
-Based on Duty of Care Risk Analysis (DoCRA), HALOCK’s risk assessment method also conforms to ISO 27005 and NIST 800-30 to ensure that all requirements for risk assessments are fully met.
+HALOCK guides clients through a complete risk assessment for cybersecurity so they can identify what parts of their organizations they must prioritize to address compliance, social responsibility, and security.
+HALOCK’s risk assessment method also conforms to ISO 27005 and NIST 800-30 to ensure that all requirements for risk assessments are fully met.

 “The project scoping team did a great job, and exceeded all expectations.
 We were very satisfied with the project.
 Thank you!”